 Does a veteran receive any preference in layoff?

-(1) An eligible veteran receives a preference by having their seniority increased.
-This is done by adding the eligible veteran's total active military service, not to exceed five years, to their unbroken service date.
+(1) An eligible veteran receives a preference in layoff by having their seniority increased for total active military service, not to exceed five years.

 (2) An eligible veteran is defined as any permanent employee who:

 (a) Has one or more years in active military service in any branch of the armed forces of the United States or who has less than one year's service and is discharged with a disability incurred in the line of duty or is discharged at the convenience of the government; and

 (b) Has received, upon termination of such service:

 (ii) A discharge for physical reasons with an honorable record; or